AdobeDocs/commerce-merchant-services.en/help/live-search/storefront-popover.md

 ## Popover page size

-The page size of the storefront popover determines how many lines of autocompleted products can be returned Previously, the page size of the popover was hardcoded to six lines.
-The `page_size` value is now a configurable setting that is passed to the constructor.
+The page size of the popover determines how many lines of autocompleted products can be returned.
+Previously, the page size was hardcoded as six lines.
+However, the `page_size` value is now a setting that can be configured from the *Admin*.
 During the Live Search installation, the `page_size` value changes to the current value of the [Catalog Search](https://docs.magento.com/user-guide/configuration/catalog/catalog.html#catalog-search) - `Autocomplete Limit` setting.

  By default, the Catalog Search - Autocomplete Limit value is set to eight lines (or rows).
 To change the page size of the popover, do the following: